Lima bean shakshuka

 After just half a day they lose that glistening, fresh-appearance as they begin to dehydrate and the sugars turn to starch.
 We love them young and tender, straight from the garden.

 They are a treat that only gardeners, their close friends and family can enjoy.
-It does mean strictly limiting television and browsing the social-media; I prefer having fun myself to watching others having a ball.
+It does mean strictly limiting television and browsing the social-media; I prefer having fun myself to watching others on the playground.

 1. Pod the lima beans and drop them into boiling-water for about five minutes, depending on how mature they are.